Defining Metadata

 The use of machine learning and artificial intelligence

-Salesforce and other CRMs are incorporating AI and ML.
-They automate tasks, personalize customer interactions, and provide insights based on well-structured metadata.
-Metadata will likely be refined for AI and ML in the future.
+Salesforce and other CRMs utilize AI and ML.
+Based on well-structured information, they simplify tasks, make customer interactions more personal, and provide valuable insights.
+Metadata may get better for AI and ML in the future.

 Enhanced Automation